Coronavirus latest: Germany extends social distancing | DW | 26.05.2020

 The German government has said it will keep social distancing restrictions in place until June 29.
-The country has also lifted its travel warning for European tourists this summer.
+European countries are easing lockdown measures as they gear up for the summer holidays.
 Follow DW for the latest.

 Germany is extending its social distancing rules aimed at curbing the spread of the novel coronavirus to June 29